OttieOtter

 December, 2015

-McKinney Falls is a beautiful state park located on Onion creek, less than 15 miles southeast of the Capital of Texas.
-This makes McKinney Falls a spectacular and inexpensive place to stay, or visit, if you are planning a trip to Austin.
-I have lived in central Texas most of my life and it wasn't until recently I discovered the magnificence of McKinney Falls state park.
+McKinney Falls is a beautiful state park on Onion Creek, less than 15 miles southeast of the Capital of Texas.
+McKinney Falls is a spectacular and inexpensive place to camp if you are planning a money-saving trip to Austin, Texas.
+I have lived in central Texas most of my life, and it wasn't until recently that I discovered the magnificence of McKinney Falls State Park.

 McKinney Falls State Park

-When I think of camping in a state park, I picture driving at least an hour away from the city, down country roads, to some secluded park hidden away in the woods.
-Though this state park is not far from the city, you can still get the feel that you are camping, hiking, biking, fishing, swimming, and exploring nature in the secluded woods of the great outdoors!
+When I think of camping in a state park, I picture driving at least an hour away from the city, down country roads, to some secluded park hidden in the woods.
+Though this state park is not far from downtown Austin, you can still feel like you are camping, hiking, biking, fishing, swimming, and exploring nature in the secluded woods of the great outdoors.

 McKinney Falls State Park - Upper Falls